sushovannits/robot/README.md

 - `report` tells the current position of the bot
 - `left`, `right` rotates the bot by 90 degrees
 - The game always prevents the bot from falling off
-- If the bot is not placed in a vlid position all commands are ignored with an error
+- If the bot is not placed in a valid position all commands are ignored with an error
 - `file <filename>` commands lets you run a file containing each command in a line (__Empty lines are not tolerated in the file__)

 ## System Requirements